espeon/mybro/README.md

 ### 4. Dashboard

-`POST /api/config` and `POST /api/keys` mutate config at runtime — changes take effect immediately for new requests and are persisted via debounced write to `config.json`.
+`POST /api/config` and `POST /api/keys` mutate config at runtime.
+Changes take effect immediately for new requests and are persisted via debounced write to `config.json`.